Beth Stone is an Ian Evans Lombe Scholar at the Royal College of Music on a joint principal course in modern and historical flutes.

 Tamaki Sugimoto is a recipient of various international prizes and performs extensively across the UK, Europe and Japan.
 Her recent concert venues include Wigmore Hall, Royal Festival Hall, Purcell Room, Kozerthaus Berlin and Tokyo Bunka Kaikan.
 Alongside solo/chamber music making, she enjoys working as a freelance cellist with UK’s major orchestras including Philharmonia Orchestra, London Philharmonic Orchestra and Hallé after completing schemes with LSO, LPO and London Sinfonietta.
 Having previously graduated from the Yehudi Menuhin School and Guildhall School of Music and Drama, Tamaki currently studies with Melissa Phelps at the Royal College of Music where she holds a full scholarship supported by The Linbury Trust.
 More at www.tamakisugimoto.com

-As a doctoral composer at the Guildhall School of Music and Drama, his current musical interest lies in the manifestations of romanticism in contemporary music.
-Previously, he obtained MMus with Distinction at the Royal College of Music and BA with 1st Class Honours at the University of Hong Kong.
+As a doctoral composer at the Guildhall School of Music and Drama, his current interest lies in the musicalising of the aesthetics of romanticism.
+Previously, he obtained his MMus with Distinction at the Royal College of Music and BA with 1st Class Honours at the University of Hong Kong.
 His studies have been generously supported by numerous scholarships and awards.
 More at www.owenhomusic.com